-Brexit anxiety seems to have hit many people hard, and the dictionary definition can provide an immediate explanation as to why.
+Brexit anxiety seems to have hit many people hard, and the dictionary definition of anxiety can provide an immediate explanation as to why Brexit has done this.

 Whilst uncertainty can for some create an element of excitement and motivation, the need for certainty is a significant and vital human need in providing reassurance, safety and security and so therein lies the cause of an overwhelming wave of ‘BrAnxiety’ which has hit a significant number of our population.

 Anxiety sufferers are feeling overwhelmingly vulnerable and under threat.
 Any perceived possible threat to our survival, whether real or unreal, sends information to the most primitive, reactive part of our brain.
 This creates unavoidably noticeable signals to instinctively protect ourselves.
 This is known as ‘The Fight or Flight’ mechanism.

 Albeit a very normal physiological response to a danger or threat, the Fight or Flight mechanism evolved to enable us to run away, fight, or on occasion freeze to be less visible if in danger.

 As the Fight or Flight mechanism is activated, a combination of nerve and hormonal signals prompts our adrenal glands, (located at the top of the kidneys), to release hormones, including adrenaline and cortisol.